tcytra/enraiged-laravel/resources/seeds/agreements/EULA.md

 ## This document is NOT a legitimate EULA

 **This document is placeholder text only, for the purposes of development and demonstration.
-Please consult with a legal representative of your interests if your application requires an EULA.**
+Please consult with a legal representative if your application requires an EULA.**

 An end-user license agreement (E.U.L.A.) is a legal contract entered into between a software developer or vendor and the user of the software, often where the software has been purchased by the user from an intermediary such as a retailer.
 A